minliaa07/minliaa07.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Research Fellow, Department of Civil and Environmental Engineering, University of Michigan, Ann Arbor, MI, USA  # <a href='#'>University of Michigan</a>.
+subtitle: Research Fellow, Department of Civil and Environmental Engineering, University of Michigan  # <a href='#'>University of Michigan</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right